Speakers will be added to this page as they are confirmed.

 Ben Smith is BuzzFeed’s editor-in-chief.
 Since joining the company in January 2012, Ben has built a newsroom of over 300 reporters and editors, led expansion of over 20 content verticals, and built teams across the world.
 Under his leadership, BuzzFeed’s coverage has grown to include politics, business, investigative reporting, longform journalism, and entertainment while growing the site’s traffic to over 200M monthly unique visitors.
 Ben was called “one of the most talented and admired scoop-mongers in the game” by The New Republic, named one of Fast Company’s “Most Creative People in Business,” and featured as Fortune’s “40 Under 40” for his work at BuzzFeed… Read more

 Jim Moroney is the chairman, president and chief executive officer of A. H. Belo Corporation.
 He has held this position since September 2013.
-He continues to serve as publisher and Chief Executive Officer of The Dallas Morning News, a position he has held since June 2001.
+He served as publisher and Chief Executive Officer of The Dallas Morning News from 2001 to 2018.
 Jim served as president of Belo Interactive, Inc. from its formation in May 1999 until June 2001.
 He presently serves on the boards of The Associated Press, the News Media Alliance, The Dallas Foundation, for which he presently serves as the chair of the Board of Governors, the State Fair of Texas, the advisory board of the College of Communications at the University of Texas and the Bishop’s Finance Council of the Diocese of Dallas...
 Read more

 Executive Director and CEO, The Lenfest Institute for Journalism